Meebuhs/sendrax/README.md

 can archive a climb when it's taken down and replaced with something new.

 This app was developed for my own personal use and as a learning experience in exploring flutter.
-It has only been tested on android API level 29 and has a feature set dictated by what I've found I want/need in my own climbing sessions.
+It has only been tested on android API levels 29 & 30 and has a feature set dictated by what I've found I want/need in my own climbing sessions.

 ## Download

 I have only made an apk available.
 If you are looking to install on ios you will have to build it yourself.
-I will in future look at releasing an ipa.
+I may in future look at releasing an ipa.

 [Download the latest release](https://github.com/Meebuhs/sendrax/releases)